-One beautiful, sunny afternoon at an indoor-outdoor art Galleria, a dear friend and I wandered into his studio.
+One beautiful, sunny afternoon at an indoor-outdoor art Galleria, my best friend and I wandered into an artist’s studio.
 The light filtered through the windows with a warm glow, and the gentleman’s oils sparkled.

 My friend and I spoke in low tones.
-His indoor-outdoor space was evidently artistic hallowed ground.
+The studio was evidently artistic hallowed ground.

 Or so I thought.

 Evidently, the artist himself was eager to chat.
-Or perhaps, that wine in his coffee cup made him a little more social.
+Or perhaps, that wine in his coffee cup made him a little more social than usual.

-Then, as only a dear friend could and still live to tell of it, my gal pal said, “She’s an artist.”
-When my friend nodded in my direction, I looked for a place to hide.
+Then, my gal pal announced, “She’s an artist.”
+I looked for a place to hide.

 “You, a painter?” he said with a look of disbelief.
 “What you paint?”

 Clearly, he would not be deterred.
 I nodded and rummaged through my bag.

 I handed him a crumpled card; he glanced at my name.

 He turned the card this way and that, examining the featured art piece, a seascape depicting a large wave crashing against the California coastline.